-A great thing about cash pickup payments is that they’re quick.
+Cash pickup payments are quick.
 A typical transaction can be completed in a matter of minutes, and be available to the recipient not long after.
-If you urgently need to get money to someone, perhaps because of an emergency or other time critical situation, cash pickup is going to be the best way to do it.
+If you urgently need to get money to someone, perhaps because of an emergency or other time-critical situation, cash pickup is going to be the best way to do it.

-The cash pickup process itself is very secure.
-One you make payment to the service, the funds will often be available shorty after, at any one of thousand locations across the world.
-To pick up the cash, photo identification must be presented to the branch, which confirms the validity of the transaction.
+Cash pickup is very secure.
+One you make payment to the service, the funds will be available at any one of thousand locations across the world.
+To pick up the cash, photo identification must be presented to the branch, which confirms that the recipient is who they say they are.
 Along the way, the payment status can be viewed to keep tabs on its progress.

 Easy to arrange

-Finally, many people like to use cash pickup because it is easy.
-If you have a computer or smartphone, you can arrange a payment with a few clicks of a button.
+Cash pickup is easy to organise.
+If you have a computer or smartphone, you can make a payment with a few clicks of a button.
 If you don’t, no problem, you can visit a physical branch yourself and complete a transaction from there.
-Cash pickup is probably the most flexible payment options around, and simple enough for most people to figure out.
+Cash pickup is probably the most flexible payment options around and is simple enough for most people to figure out.

 Examples of cash pickup scenarios

-Here are a couple of example of cash pickup payments in use:
+Here are two examples of cash pickup payments in use.

 Sending money back home

-Imagine that you left your home country as a young adult, and that you now live and work abroad permanently.
+Imagine that you left your home country as a young adult and that you now live and work abroad permanently.
 To assist your family, you have decided to send part of your pay cheque back home.
-The only problem; your parents don’t have a bank account because they never needed one.
+The only problem is that your parents don’t have a bank account because they never needed one.

 Lost wallet while travelling